Learn The Loss Of Amenity Meaning And How To Claim

 • Medical records.
 This can include hospital reports and doctors reports as well as prescriptions.

-• Witness contact details.
-If anyone saw what happened to cause your pain, suffering and loss of amenity, they can give a statement later on.
+• Witness contact information.
+Any witnesses to the accident that caused your pain, suffering and loss of amenity, they can give a statement later on.

 • Accident footage.
 For example, you could request CCTV footage of the accident.